DK26/qradar-guides/QRadarAppDev/AppGuide.md

 3. Use the `qradar_app_creator` command to handle everything related to QRadar Apps.

-    - Create an app directory.
+    - Create an app directory

-    - Run an app in its proper environment.
+    - Run an app in its proper environment

+    - Pack the app to a proper .zip file

+    - Deploy the app directly to QRadar

+    - Check app status.

+    - Authorize an app deployment

+    - Cancel an app deployment

+    - Delete an app

+### Manage Apps ###

-4. In your projects directory, create a new app directory by calling: `qradar_app_creator create -w <path to myapp>`.
+1. In your projects directory, create a new app directory by calling: `qradar_app_creator create -w <path to myapp>`.
     - _This will run longer at the first run._

-5. _Please refer to `README.html` **"Create an app"** section for farther guidelines_:
+2. _Please refer to `README.html` **"Create an app"** section for farther guidelines_:

     > On completion, the entries in the folder will include: